damianpokorski/adventofcode-ts/README.md

 - ✅ Global objects & states - using some of them to hook in puzzle & test data 'registration'
 - ✅ Utility functions & global class extensions - just cause i want to be able to do `[1,2,3].sum()` etc.

+❌ No AI was used in this project, it ruins the fun